evadnl/ansible-recursive-dns-pihole-ntp/README.md

 2. Go through the settings in this file and change accordingly.
 3. Make a copy of the example.inventory.ini to inventory.ini and change HOSTNAME, HOSTIP and SSHUSER
 4. Run `ansible-playbook main.yml -K` the first time you run this and fill in the password when asked.
 Later on you do not need the -K option anymore.

+## Currently tested on:

+- Raspberry Pi with 64 bit Raspberry Pi OS.

+Will add RHEL based OS's later on.